Raj Barr-Kumar: Educator

-Raj's career as an educator began at the University of Kansas in 1975 where he served as an Assistant Professor until 1979.
-He then served as Director and Tenured Associate Professor of the Florida Architecture Center in Washington, D.C. from 1979-84.
+Raj's career as an educator began at the University of Kansas in 1975 where he served as an assistant professor until 1979.
+He then served as Director and Tenured associate professor of the Florida Architecture Center in Washington, D.C. from 1979 to 1984.

-Raj served as an Associate Professor in the School of Architecture and Urban Planning at Howard University from 1986–94, and was named Emens Distinguished Visiting Professor at Ball State University in 1998.
+Raj served as an associate professor in the School of Architecture and Urban Planning at Howard University from 1986 to 1994, and was named Emens Distinguished Visiting professor at Ball State University in 1998.
 He joined the faculty at The Catholic University of America in 2003 and introduced the first course in sustainability on campus.
-Raj served as Professor of Practice in the School of Architecture & Planning from 2007-12.
+Raj served as Professor of Practice in the School of Architecture & Planning from 2007 to 2012.
 Raj taught at the University of the District of Columbia from 2017 to 2020 with the express purpose of helping the Master of Architecture program achieve accreditation.

 Accredited in 2020, the program at the only public university in DC provides an affordable pathway to becoming a professional and provides upward mobility to many families.